Why the Big Quit is a leader’s moment for a fresh start

 A lot has been written about how communicating effectively ensures management and teams are on the same page.
 All of this is well and good, but being a thoughtful communicator means taking it one step even further.

 “Holding on to employees [is not] just about scheduling,” says Stillman.
 “It’s about showing them their work has meaning and that the company actually cares about them as human beings.”
 All to say, communicating thoughtfully involves trust-building and active listening.
-More importantly: it’s intentional.
+More importantly, it’s an intentional move from leaders.

 The main way to be more thoughtful is to practice empathic leadership, or where you as the leader are actively try to understand peoples’ thoughts and feelings.